 4. Whole Foods Are Gold

-If you eat processed, prepackaged foods don’t be surprised if your mood suffers.
+If you eat processed, prepackaged foods, don't be surprised if your mood suffers.
 Most of these foods are absent of minerals, vitamins, and antioxidants, all of which support brain health and mood.
 Whole foods are sorely lacking in the diets of most people and this stark truth is reflective of the current state of health in the United States.
-Conversely, whole foods are anything that haven’t been overly processed and don’t have more than one ingredient.
-They’re loaded with potent nutrients to support mood health, such as:
+Conversely, whole foods are anything that hasn't been overly processed and don't have more than one ingredient.
+They're loaded with potent nutrients to support good health, such as:

 Omega-3 Fatty Acids

 Chia seeds and flaxseed are two of the most widely available plant sources of omega-3 fatty acids.
 These fatty acids support cardiovascular, joint, and brain health.
-Studies indicate that whole foods containing omega-3 fatty acids may be helpful for maintaining a steady mood by decreasing anxiety-related symptoms and supporting cognitive function.
+Whole foods containing omega-3 fatty acids may be helpful for maintaining a steady mood by decreasing anxiety-related symptoms and supporting cognitive function.